Graduate Program Application Requirements

 - A Bachelor's Degree, having completed at least one year's course work in biology, mathematics, organic chemistry, physical chemistry, and physics.
 The department is particularly interested in students who have carried out original research during their undergraduate studies.

-All recommendations must be submitted using the online application system.
+- All Recommendations must be submitted using the online application system.
 Three letters of recommendation are required.
 As part of the online application, you will be required to register the names and contact information, including e-mail addresses, of your recommenders.
 Recommenders will then receive an e-mail with directions on how to proceed.
 Letters of recommendation cannot be mailed, emailed, faxed, or submitted through a letter service (with the exception of Interfolio).
 For letters submitted via Interfolio, please remember that letters written specifically for your Stanford graduate program tend to be stronger than letters written for general use purposes.

 To check your application status, please go here and click the Visit Your Status Page button at the bottom (the button is only active when the applicaiton period is open).

 The Admissions Committee will start to review applicant files a few days following the application deadline.
 It is important that all of your application materials are submitted by the deadline.
 The committee will contact applicants who have been selected for the interview/visit days on campus at the program's expense.
 Applicants who are not selected for an interview will receive a notification that states no further action will be taken on their application.

 The Structural Biology Department recognizes that the Supreme Court issued a ruling in June 2023 about the consideration of certain types of demographic information as part of an admission review.
 All applications submitted during upcoming application cycles will be reviewed in conformance with that decision.